TFlowGit/tf-ads-bpa/README.md

 -   Established the goals for each sprint
 -   Updated the sprint backlog
 -   Agreed on the Definition of Done
--   Selected 4 users’ stories for the MVP with an additional 5 user stories to be addressed with the first product increment.
+-   Selected 4 user stories for the MVP with an additional 5 user stories to be addressed with the first product increment.
 In addition there are still 6 user stories in the product backlog.
 -   Created sprint backlog tasks.
-For each user story it encompassed the “definition of done” (e.g., designed, developed, integrated, tested, and documentation)
+For each user story it encompassed the "definition of done" (e.g., designed, developed, integrated, tested, and documentation)
 -   Identified and resolved any issues with the development environment and its setup.